riohilman/rock-paper-scissor/README.md

 # rock-paper-scissor
-This is rock paper scissor game via console
+This is rock paper scissor game